r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/compliance/use-content-search-for-targeted-collections.md

    #########################################################################################################
    # This PowerShell script will prompt you for:                                #
    #    * Admin credentials for a user who can run the Get-MailboxFolderStatistics cmdlet in Exchange    #
-   #      Online and who is an eDiscovery Manager in the Security & Compliance Center.            #
+   #      Online and who is an eDiscovery Manager in the Microsoft 365 compliance center.            #
    # The script will then:                                            #
    #    * If an email address is supplied: list the folders for the target mailbox.            #
    #    * If a SharePoint or OneDrive for Business site is supplied: list the documentlinks (folder paths) #